preactjs/preact-www/content/en/guide/v10/importmaps.md

 ---
 name: Import Maps
-description: 'Import maps are a new feature in JavaScript that are especially useful for no-build workflows.'
+description: 'Import maps are a newer feature in JavaScript that are especially useful for no-build workflows.'
 ---

 # Import Maps

-Import maps are a new feature in JavaScript that are especially useful for no-build workflows.
+Import maps are a newer feature in JavaScript that are especially useful for no-build workflows.

 An [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a newer feature that allows you to control how browsers resolve module specifiers, usually to convert bare specifiers such as `preact`